NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Astradaemon.md

 abilities_mid:
   - name: ""
   - name: "Bent Light"
     desc: " (divine,illusion,visual) An astradaemon appears shifted from their true position, though still in the same space.
-Creatures targeting the astradaemon must succeed at a DC 11 Flat check to do so, as if the astradaemon were [[Conditions/Hidden|Hidden]], even though the astradaemon remains observed.\nAbilities that apply to the flat check against hidden creatures also apply against bent light."
+Creatures targeting the astradaemon must succeed at a DC 11 Flat check to do so, as if the astradaemon were [[Conditions/Hidden|Hidden]], even though the astradaemon remains observed.\n\nAbilities that apply to the flat check against hidden creatures also apply against bent light."

   - name: "Soul Siphon"
-    desc: " (aura,divine,force) 30 feet.\nAn astradaemon draws power from the souls of the recently slain.
-If a Small or larger living creature dies within their aura, the astradaemon gains 5 temporary Hit Points and a +1 status bonus to attack and damage rolls for 1 round, unless the creature was slain by an astradaemon's Devour Soul ability.\nIncorporeal undead and living spirits that are traveling outside a body take 1d8 spirit damage each round within the daemon's aura as the astradaemon pulls in fragments of their soul.\n[[Bestiary Effects/Effect_ Soul Siphon|Effect: Soul Siphon]]"
+    desc: " (aura,divine,force) 30 feet.\n\nAn astradaemon draws power from the souls of the recently slain.
+If a Small or larger living creature dies within their aura, the astradaemon gains 5 temporary Hit Points and a +1 status bonus to attack and damage rolls for 1 round, unless the creature was slain by an astradaemon's Devour Soul ability.\n\nIncorporeal undead and living spirits that are traveling outside a body take 1d8 spirit damage each round within the daemon's aura as the astradaemon pulls in fragments of their soul.\n\n[[Bestiary Effects/Effect_ Soul Siphon|Effect: Soul Siphon]]"

 attacks:
   - name: ""